9001/copyparty/README.md

   * plus up to 3 entries each from `[done]` and `[que]` for context
 * `[que]` is all the files that are still queued

-note that since up2k has to read each file twice, `[🎈 bup]` can *theoretically* be up to 2x faster in some extreme cases (files bigger than your ram, combined with an internet connection faster than the read-speed of your HDD)
+note that since up2k has to read each file twice, `[🎈 bup]` can *theoretically* be up to 2x faster in some extreme cases (files bigger than your ram, combined with an internet connection faster than the read-speed of your HDD, or if you're uploading from a cuo2duo)

 if you are resuming a massive upload and want to skip hashing the files which already finished, you can enable `turbo` in the `[⚙️] config` tab, but please read the tooltip on that button